philsturgeon/phil.tech/source/2019-09-07-update-openapi-json-schema.markdown

 ---
 title: Update on OpenAPI and JSON Schema
-date: 2019/09-07
+date: 2019-09-07
 tags: api design, openapi, json schema, api descriptions
 comments: true
 ---

-Short version: JSON Schema Draft 2019/09 was published, and [OpenAPI v3.1 looks likely](https://github.com/OAI/OpenAPI-Specification/issues/2025) to have [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) included - which brings full JSON Schema Draft 2019/09 support.
-So when will OpenAPI v3.1 come out?
-Tough to say, but there is talk of maybe getting an RC1 out in a few weeks, and the more complex things like overlays may well be punted to a later RC, or v3.2.
-Things are looking incredibly positive.
+_**Update 2020-02-02:** JSON Schema Draft 2019-09 has been published for a while, and after much deliberation we got the folks at OpenAPI to merge [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) for v3.1.
+This will make OpenAPI a small superset, and no longer a subset/superset/sideset.
+Of those five keywords, two are deprecated (`nullable` and `example`).
+Latest estimate for v3.1.0-RC1 is end of February, so tooling vendors should get to work on upgrading support for JSON Schema 2019-09 and the other OpenAPI v3.1 changes._

 <hr>

 The API design space is booming right now, with OpenAPI and JSON Schema tooling seriously growing up.
 My [new job at Stoplight.io](/2019/06/13/new-life-new-job/) is letting me channel passion for improving this space, and the whole team has been crushing it.
 We released a new API description document linter ([Spectral](https://stoplight.io/open-source/spectral/)), a damn intelligent mock-server ([Prism](https://stoplight.io/open-source/prism/)), and an [amazing OpenAPI & JSON Schema editor](/2019/08/22/reinventing-api-design-stoplight-studio/) called [Stoplight Studio](https://stoplight.io/studio).
 This last one is just exceptional, and is the culmination of a years work by a whole lot of people.

-The majority of the [design-first workflow](https://apisyouwonthate.com/blog/weworks-api-specification-workflow/) I've been talking about is being solved, meaning you can just replace your hampster-powered duct-taped docs/mocks/linting/governance nonsense with free Stoplight tools.
+The majority of the [design-first workflow](https://apisyouwonthate.com/blog/weworks-api-specification-workflow/) I've been talking about is being solved, meaning you can just replace your hamster-powered duct-taped docs/mocks/linting/governance nonsense with free Stoplight tools.

 Sadly there is still a huge problem in the API design space which we've not yet managed to solve: OpenAPI v3.0 and JSON Schema are still only _mostly_ compatible, and that little difference is substantial enough to cause big problems for a lot of people.